 Liz trained at St Bartholomew’s Hospital School of Nursing and subsequently worked at the Royal London Hospital in Whitechapel as Relief Sister.
 Having completed the post-graduate course in Urological and Renal Nursing at St Peter’s Hospitals in Covent Garden, she became Clinical Teacher at the School of Nursing.
 Following a period of time in Toronto, Canada she returned to St Pancras Hospital, responsible for in-service training and also worked as a continence advisor.

 After moving to Brighton in 1986, she worked as Education Officer for a children’s charity, teaching Fire Safety and Burn Prevention in schools; she has written a children’s book highlighting the dangers of scalding.
 Until recently, Liz was chair of a committee of volunteers who are actively involved with the rehabilitation of children from Peanut ward at Queen Victoria Hospital in East Grinstead.

-Liz is a lifetime Foundation Freeman, an Upper Warden, Chair of the Membership Committee and a trustee of The Company of Nurses Charitable Trust for The Guild of Nurses.
+Liz is a lifetime Foundation Freeman, an Upper Warden and a trustee of The Company of Nurses Charitable Trust for The Guild of Nurses.